ajaverett/bigbrother/README.md

 # bigbrother
 A neat HR tool for breaching employee privacy easier (This is not a joke)

+UPDATE: (this is a joke)